AbbVie (ABBV) Q3 2017 Results - Earnings Call Transcript

 In IBD, similar to risankizumab, ABT-494 has demonstrated impressive remission and endoscopic response scores in Crohn's disease, and we expect to begin Phase III studies soon.
 This agent holds strong promise in IBD, where current products show a waning response and high discontinuation rates, and we're very excited about this drug's potential within this segment of the market.
 All told, we believe upadacitinib will be a significant growth driver for AbbVie, with nominal sales across six indications of approximately $6.5 billion in 2025.

-Moving now to oncology, where one of our key strategic priorities is to expand our already strong position in hematological malignancies, despite the emergence of new treatments that have improved outcomes, unmet needs remain relatively high.
+Moving now to oncology, where one of our key strategic priorities is to expand our already strong position in hematological malignancies.
+Despite the emergence of new treatments that have improved outcomes, unmet needs remain relatively high.
 We've built a strategic portfolio of assets, including multiple mechanisms of action that have vast potential alone and in combination.

 With IMBRUVICA and VENCLEXTA, AbbVie has a set of assets that is capable of transforming treatment across a wide range of blood cancers.
 We're targeting CLL, AML, non-Hodgkin's lymphomas, and multiple myelomas as well as other conditions.
 These two therapies alone and in combination with other medicines are demonstrating extremely strong activity in a broad range of cancers, giving us the ability to create a leadership position in the hematological oncology market, a $30 billion market today, expected to grow to $50 billion by 2020 and $65 billion by 2025.

 Given our portfolio, we're well positioned to drive the continued evolution of the treatment landscape, establishing BTK and BcL-2 inhibition as foundational therapies in CLL and other hematological malignancies.
-Our goal is to transform the therapeutic approach, allowing patients to achieve more durable and deeper responses.
+Our goal is to transform the therapeutic approach, allowing patients to achieve more durable, deeper responses.
 Through novel combinations of IMBRUVICA, VENCLEXTA, and other therapies, we'll drive better long-term control of blood cancers.

-The growing body of data for both therapies in CLL and other hematological malignancies will support label expansion, thereby driving increasing penetration and growth in the coming years.
+The growing body of data for both therapies in CLL and in other hematological malignancies will support label expansion, thereby driving increasing penetration and growth in the coming years.
 Our confidence in our ability to achieve and sustain a strong leadership position within this market stems from the truly impressive data we've seen from both of these assets.

 IMBRUVICA has changed the treatment paradigm in second-line and greater CLL and in patients with the 17p deletion and is gaining strong momentum in first-line CLL by providing strong durable response and a superior survival benefit over standard of care.
 We're expanding IMBRUVICA's use in multiple segments of non-Hodgkin's lymphoma beyond the already approved indications and exploring potential in additional diseases.
 We continue to expect sales of IMBRUVICA of greater than $7 billion to AbbVie.

-We've also seen outstanding results from VENCLEXTA's clinical program, which has shown high response rates in difficult to treat patient populations, including relapsed/refractory CLL patients with a 17p deletion and CLL patients who have failed prior therapy with a B-cell receptor inhibitor.
+We've also seen outstanding results from VENCLEXTA's clinical program, which has shown high response rates in difficult-to-treat patient populations, including relapsed/refractory CLL patients with a 17p deletion and CLL patients who have failed prior therapy with a B-cell receptor inhibitor.

 We recently reported strong positive top line results from the Phase III MURANO study in relapsed/refractory CLL, where combination treatment with VENCLEXTA and RITUXAN prolonged progression-free survival versus BR.
 Based on the positive results, an independent data monitoring committee has made the recommendation to unblind the trial.
 Analysis of the data showed that the combination treatment with VENCLEXTA and RITUXAN may offer another strong option for patients with relapsed/refractory CLL.
 We plan to submit our regulatory application in the coming months, and we look forward to bringing this potential new treatment to the market in the broader relapsed/refractory CLL population.

 We also had development programs for VENCLEXTA in AML, multiple myeloma, and other blood cancers, where we've seen promising results, including strong data supporting two Breakthrough Therapy designations in AML.
-These indications have the potential to start adding significant value in the three to five-year time horizon.
+These indications have the potential to start adding significant value in the three- to five-year time horizon.
 We believe that VENCLEXTA's nominal sales potential in 2025 across multiple hematological malignancies is approximately $6 billion.

 Another strategic priority for AbbVie is establishing a strong foundation in solid tumors.
 We've made significant investments, both internally and externally, in groundbreaking technology and platforms, and we've partnered with leaders across the field to identify and advance promising therapies to address the significant unmet need that continues to exist in this area.

-We made tremendous progress over the past several years.
+We've made tremendous progress over the past several years.
 We currently have more than 20 solid tumor assets in clinical development, many demonstrating early signs of efficacy, and expect to advance at least 10 additional assets into human trials over the next year.

 One of our strategic investments was the acquisition of Stemcentrx, which provided AbbVie a late-stage asset in Rova-T as well as a highly attractive discovery and early development platform.
 Rova-T represents a multibillion-dollar peak revenue opportunity as we advance into first-line small-cell lung cancer and other indications.
 As Mike mentioned, in the second quarter next year, we'll see results from the TRINITY study in third-line small-cell lung cancer, and we plan to submit our regulatory application for this indication soon thereafter.

 Small-cell lung cancer is a devastating disease.
-In the setting where Rova-T will initially be approved, third-line-plus, patients have extremely poor prognosis.
+And in the setting where Rova-T will initially be approved, third-line-plus, patients have extremely poor prognosis.
 There are currently no approved treatments, and the five-year survival is approximately 6%.
 There has been progress in the field with promising data from both Rova-T and I-O therapy.
-Recent data showed objective responses in I-O monotherapy in second and third-line patients at 11% and I-O/I-O combinations at 22%.
+Recent data showed objective responses in I-O monotherapy in second- and third-line patients at 11% and I-O/I-O combinations at 22%.
 This level of response is a meaningful improvement over the mid-single-digit response rates experts estimate are typical in the real-world setting.

 Ultimately, we believe a combination of Rova-T and I-O therapy could demonstrate higher levels of efficacy, and we have ongoing collaborations to evaluate this approach with initial data expected next year.